Kathryn Skaggs is the founder of Latter-day Saint Women Stand, a community of over 50K faithful Latter-day Saint women who love their faith!

 - 1 pound mozzarella cheese, sliced very thin or grated (I’ve gotten lazy over the years and now buy my mozzarella pre-grated)

 - Preheat the oven to 375 F.

 - Brown meat slowly.
 Spoon off excess fat.

-- Add next five ingredients and 1 cup water.
+- Add the next five ingredients and 1 cup of water.
 Simmer, covered, 15 minutes.
 Stir often.

 - Cook noodles in boiling salted water till tender.
 Drain and rinse.

 - Beat eggs and add the remaining ingredients, except mozzarella.
 (I have this going while I'm making the sauce).

 - Layer half the noodles in a 13 x 9 x 2-inch baking dish.
 Spread with half the Ricotta filling, add half the mozzarella cheese, and half the meat sauce.
 Repeat.